 Mitch Bloom’s dream is to make his business the next Chipotle.

 A lofty ambition, perhaps, but this visionary Peace Corps alum is up for the challenge.
+Bloom started Togolese pop-up Woézõ (pronounced way-zo) in January, and the business has already outgrown Smorgasburg and will soon move into a permanent bar space in Bed-Stuy.

 A self-proclaimed nutrition and fitness geek, Mitch has always been fascinated by the best ways to fuel the human body.
 His adventurous spirit led him to carry out projects in family planning and sanitation while in the Peace Corps in Togo, but a practical curiosity propelled him through a unique master’s program at NYU to combine Health Communication, Food Studies and Public Service Management.
 As a longtime disciple of Marion Nestle’s simple yet sound nutrition teachings, Mitch wanted to find the best way to create lasting change toward public health.
 He found his ultimate inspiration through George Weld’s (executive chef and owner of Egg) passion in the power and joy of the service industry, and Woézõ was born.